Severe storms to strike the South again as millions in Texas could see damaging winds and hail - KTVZ

 Parts of the South are yet again at risk of facing severe storms Friday that could bring damaging winds, large hail and the possibility of tornadoes to millions in north-central Texas.

-More than 12 million people in Texas, including across the Dallas-Fort Worth area, are under a significant risk for severe thunderstorms, according to the Storm Prediction Center.
+More than 12 million people in Texas, including the Dallas-Fort Worth area, are under a significant risk for severe thunderstorms, according to the Storm Prediction Center.
+The Level 3 of 5 threat includes Dallas, Fort Worth, San Antonio and Austin.

-The storm’s most extreme impacts — which include damaging winds and hail at least 2 inches wide– are expected to hit north-central Texas between 3 p.m. and 9 p.m.
-CT, forecasters at the National Weather Service in Fort Worth said.
+The state could see baseball-size hail and wind gusts reaching hurricane speeds of 74 mph or higher.
+A few tornadoes are also possible into the afternoon and early evening, forecasters at the National Weather Service in Fort Worth said.

-The looming conditions led the Storm Prediction Center to issue what it calls an enhanced risk of severe thunderstorms alert, a severity designation at Level 3 of 5, for those in the Dallas-Fort Worth area.
+Much of the rest of east Texas is under Level 2 threat, including Houston, the Weather Prediction Center said.

 “Large hail will be the primary threat with supercells, with a couple of instances of 3+ inch stones possible,” the prediction center warned.